STAT545-UBC/STAT545-UBC-original-website/automation00_index.md

   * [Drake](https://github.com/Factual/drake), a kind of "make for data"
   * [Nextflow](http://www.nextflow.io) for "data-driven computational pipelines"
-  * [`maker`](https://github.com/richfitz/maker), "Make-like build management, reimagined for R"
+  * [`maker`](https://github.com/richfitz/maker), "Make-like build management, re-imagined for R"

 [Managing Projects with GNU Make, Third Edition By Robert Mecklenburg](http://www.oreilly.com/openbook/make3/book/) is a fantastic book but, sadly, is very focused on compiling software

-Rstudio's [website documenting R Markdown](http://rmarkdown.rstudio.com) is generated from [this repo](https://github.com/rstudio/rmarkdown/tree/gh-pages) using [this 20 line Makefile](https://github.com/rstudio/rmarkdown/blob/gh-pages/Makefile), which is sort of amazing.
+RStudio's [website documenting R Markdown](http://rmarkdown.rstudio.com) is generated from [this repo](https://github.com/rstudio/rmarkdown/tree/gh-pages) using [this 20 line Makefile](https://github.com/rstudio/rmarkdown/blob/gh-pages/Makefile), which is sort of amazing.
 This is why we study regular expressions and follow filename conventions, people!

 [littler](http://dirk.eddelbuettel.com/code/littler.html) is an R package maintained by Dirk Eddelbuettel that "provides the `r` program, a simplified command-line interface for GNU R."